10 Worst Tire Brands to Avoid at all Cost in 2023

 They produce one of the cheapest tires that only perform well at the normal speed of 50 mph on a dry road.

-The cheap WestLake tires get easily damaged by road bumps and potholes.
+The cheap Westlake tires get easily damaged by road bumps and potholes.

 The lifespan is also short due to early rubber aging of tires, which is around 20,000 miles.